Where did these songs come from? Well, after working in the Nashville

 Don Miguel was accompanied by doña Rita Rivera and doña Sheri Rosenthal.

 I came expecting nothing and left with everything.
-I had been taking things
+I had been taking many things in life

 the world with the eyes I was born with.